Supervisory Comitee:

 This package allows user to adoperate the powerfull and general geometric algebra affine model for n-dimensional geometric scene definition, handling n-dimensional rotations, intersections, projections, etc.

-projecting geometric construction in 3d using Clifford n-dimensional
+construction in 3d using Clifford n-dimensional wireframe technique.

 package API specifications.